 - Western NY:

 - The Soil Fund: Black-owned business and Black-led nonprofit organizations are eligible to apply for a Groundswell Grant from The Soil Fund.
 Organizations dedicated to improving access to food, housing, transportation, and cultural and historic assets will be prioritized—each receiving $15,000 or more.
 Applications are accepted on a rolling basis.
 Learn more and apply here.

 How to request a deferral for your Pursuit loan

 We are working with existing Pursuit clients on a case-by-case basis to potentially modify and/or defer payments on loans to provide immediate cash flow savings.
-If you are a current Pursuit client requesting a deferral, please submit an online request here.
+If you are a current Pursuit client requesting a deferral, please contact us today.
 If you have loans with other lenders, we encourage you to contact them directly about payment assistance.

 Frequently Asked Questions